 - Euzophera pyriella has only been reported from Xinjiang to date (AQSIQ 2008a; AQSIQ 2006a).
-At least part of temperate regions of Australia could provide this species with a suitable habitat in which to live and reproduce. - The genetic adaptability of this species is not known. - This species reproduces sexually and female moths are fertile from emergence.
+At least some parts of temperate regions in Australia could provide this species with a suitable habitat in which to live and reproduce. - The genetic adaptability of this species is not known. - This species reproduces sexually and female moths are fertile from emergence.